 This relates to all that alone time.
 But, I’ve taken this as an opportunity to learn Italian and become a better cook.
 Don’t waste this time.
 Make the most of it…

 12. You have the opportunity to really get to know and bond with your kids.

 While your triathlete trains and races, you will have a lot of alone time with the kids.
 Use it to your advantage.
 There’s so much you can do with this one.
 Even have them take that Italian class with you!

 13. You’ll get to spend more time with your friends.

 I started having lunch with my friends on weekends, going shopping, or going for a run.
-We’ve become closer as a result and I’ve added new friends into my circle.
+As a result, we’ve become closer and I’ve added new friends into my circle.